 The River Spey is the second-longest river in Scotland and the seventh-longest in the UK.
 Both the upper and lower reaches of the river are fast flowing with steep gradients.
 In its middle reaches, the river passes through the wide alluvial plain of Strathspey.
 Here the gradient flattens out and the river has a slow and meandering form.
 The mouth of the river has always been subject to change with the formation of shingle spits and the cutting of new outlets.

 Important Salmon Fishing River

 Relatively free from pollution and obstruction, the River Spey supports a major spawning population of the Atlantic salmon (Salmo salar) and is one of the most important salmon fishing rivers in the north of Scotland.
-The inaccessible deep water areas sustain one of the largest populations of fresh water pearl mussel in Scotland.
+The inaccessible deep water areas sustain one of the largest populations of freshwater pearl mussels in Scotland.

-The following salmon fishing tackle shops are always very helpful with advice and information and they hold an excellent selection of salmon fishing gear:
+The following salmon fishing tackle shops are always beneficial with advice and information and they hold an excellent selection of salmon fishing gear: